 All this does come at a price.
 Typical staffing firm fees can run around twenty to thirty percent of each employee’s annual salary.

-IT industry blogs and online forums like Reddit’s community of IT managed services providers offer great opportunities to connect with targeted potential candidates.
+- Online forums like Reddit’s community of IT managed services providers offer great opportunities to connect with targeted potential candidates.

 Building a high-quality workforce takes ongoing effort and focus.
 Using one approach may not cut it.
-A comprehensive recruiting strategy is a much better way to attract qualified technicians.
+A comprehensive recruiting strategy is a much better way to attract qualified IT technicians.